 Another major contributor to carbon emissions is warehousing buildings and facilities themselves.
 In the U.S., buildings are thought to "use more energy than either the industrial or transportation sectors".

 Your business may not have the luxury of starting again from the ground up, but the good news is that differences can be made from retrofitting – changing some aspects of the building, instead of going for the "all or nothing approach".

 So what are some of the improvements you could make?
-Examples are better insulation, water saving measures and checking if fans/ventilation are needed 24/7.
+Examples are better insulation, water-saving measures and checking if fans/ventilation is needed 24/7.
 Lighting is one of the key drains on electrical load, so consider LED lights, daylighting tubes and movement sensors that switch lighting off if it isn't needed.
-(You could also improve air quality with specialist paints, sealants, adhesives, etc.)
+(You could also improve air quality with specialist paints, sealants, adhesives, etc.).

 5. Your location

 It's not just about buildings!
 Your location has always been key, but choosing well could be of even greater importance in the future.

 You may not be looking to move your warehouse now, but the ideal spot could improve your efficiency (and that of your logistics partners).
 Proximity to urban areas helps to cut transportation needs – and resulting emissions – after goods leave your warehouse.
 So too does closeness to ports, airports and motorways.